 Software Product Updates After The First Release

-Release of the first version of a mobile application on a store is an important milestone in the evolution of a software product—yet it's not the end, it's just a milestone.
+Release of the first version of a mobile app is an important milestone in the evolution of a software product—yet it’s not the end, it’s just a milestone.
 People start to download the application and use it, rate it and leave feedbacks.
 But what happens after the first release?
 What comes next for the product owner?

 This is the answer.
 Updates are an integral, continuous part of evolution.
 They maintain long-term quality and relevance of the product for end users.